Dallas College - Dallas, Texas, USA, August 2023-Present

 Visiting Registered Historic Landmarks - Thanksgiving Chapel by Phillip Johnson, 1976

 Thanksgiving Square, located in the heart of downtown Dallas, is a renowned urban park and religious landmark that serves as a symbol of gratitude and unity.
-The square was conceived by philanthropist and developer Trammell Crow (real estate developer from Dallas) and was designed by Philip Johnson.
+The square was designed by philanthropist and developer Trammell Crow (real estate developer from Dallas).
 Its construction began in 1974 and was completed in 1976, making it a relatively modern addition to the city's landscape.
-The design of Thanksgiving Square is notable for its distinctive elements.
-The centerpiece is the Chapel of Thanksgiving, a spiral-shaped chapel with a stunning stained glass spiral ceiling designed by artist Gabriel Loire.
+Within the square, sits the Chapel of Thanksgiving, a spiral-shaped structure with a stunning stained glass spiral ceiling designed by artist Gabriel Loire.
 The chapel is open to people of all faiths and backgrounds, emphasizing the importance of gratitude and unity.
 Surrounding the chapel are beautifully landscaped gardens, including fountains and reflecting pools, which provide a tranquil oasis amidst the bustling city.
-The Square also features the "Ring of Thanks," a prominent white granite pedestal with a bronze sculpture and a constantly burning flame symbolizing gratitude.
+The Square also features the "Ring of Thanks," a prominent white granite pedestal with a bronze sculpture and a constantly burning flame symbolizing gratitude (Google Earth).

 |